aws-solutions-library-samples/guidance-for-data-management-core-on-aws/docs/manual_installation.md

-# Guidance for Data Fabric on AWS
+# Guidance for Data Management on AWS

 ## Table of Contents
 1. [Overview](#overview)